 Let's expand on each to find out why they contribute to the high cost.

-They even make their furniture, and they use some higher quality components throughout than other manufacturers typically do.
+Anyway, they even make their furniture, and they use some higher quality components throughout than other manufacturers typically do (Which isn't saying much).
 Again, the interior is usually much more sleek, light, and modern than most 'regular' RVs.

 The build process is a lot more labor-intensive as it takes a lot of man-hours to install the aluminum sheets and the thousands of rivets that hold everything together.
 Whereas a fiberglass RV uses one-piece composite walls that are relatively quickly assembled and installed.